trizen/sidef-book/syntax_and_semantics/literals/matrix.md

 # Matrix

-Matrix is a built-in class which provides support for working with matrices.
+The `Matrix` built-in class (which is a child of the `Array` class), provides support for defining and working with matrices:

 ```ruby
 Matrix(